Pallasite, MG (main-group), anomalous metal composition

 Previous O-isotopic analyses for main-group pallasites and the HED meteorites indicated that these two groups have values that are very similar.
 In a high precision comparative analysis of the oxygen three-isotope composition between olivines from five main-group pallasites and representative HED samples, including eucrite and diogenite material, Jabeen et al. (2013) determined that a clear distinction exists, thus demonstrating that these meteorite groups originated on separate parent bodies.
 In another study investigating the close O-isotopic relationship between main-group pallasites, mesosiderites, and the HED clan, Ziegler and Young (2007) discovered that non-homogenized samples of main-group pallasite olivines exhibit a bimodality in 17O values, which also distinguishes their origin from that of the mesosiderites and the HED clan.
 In their follow-up of this report, a more refined O-isotopic analysis was conducted by Greenwood et al. (2008), but their results did not support a bimodality in 17O values; however, they definitively established that the parental source of main-group pallasites was different from that of mesosiderites and the HED clan.

-More recently, Ali et al. (2018) employed improved laser fluorination techniques to increase the precision of triple oxygen isotope analyses of a broad sampling of main-group pallasites (Sterley, Imilac, Huckitta, Springwater, Brenham, Giroux, Fukang, Esquel, Brahin, and Seymchan) and selected members of the HED group (Tatahouine, Stannern, and Juvinas) were conducted by Ali et al. (2013).
+More recently, Ali et al. (2018) employed improved laser fluorination techniques to increase the precision of triple oxygen isotope analyses of a broad sampling of main-group pallasites (Sterley, Imilac, Huckitta, Springwater, Brenham, Giroux, Fukang, Esquel, Brahin, and Seymchan) and selected members of the HED group (Tatahouine, Stannern, and Juvinas) were conducted by Ali et al. (2013, 2014).
 Their results, together with geochemical and other data, not only demonstrate that the HEDs are not genetically related to the main-group pallasites, but also that a bimodality does exist for these pallasites based on several factors: Δ17O values, MgO content in olivines, bulk olivine abundance, concentration density of olivine grains, and paleointensity.
-They were able to resolve systematic variations among the main-group pallasites in their study that suggest the existence of two distinct subgroups as follows:
+They clearly demonstrated that two statistically distinct subgroups are resolved, and that these subgroups likely represent at least two asteroidal parent bodies with each having homogeneous olivine compositions.